Xentara v1.2

 Tasks can be executed in two different ways:

 Tasks are grouped together into pipelines.
-Each pipeline is attached to a single timer or event, and executed when the timer elapses or the event fires.
+Each pipeline is attached to a single timer or event, and executed when the timer fires or the event is raised.

 An execution pipeline consists of a number of check points connected by segments Each segment consists of one or more tasks, executed in sequence.
 The simplest possible pipeline just consists of a single segment joining two check points: